openedx/axim-engineering/.github/ISSUE_TEMPLATE/github-request---onboarding.md

 ---
-name: 'GitHub Request: Onboarding'
+name: 'GitHub Request - Onboarding'
-about: Request to add new users to the openedx GitHub organization with appropriate access
+about: Add new user(s) to the openedx GitHub organization with appropriate access.
 title: ''
 labels: github-request
 assignees: kdmccormick